maninak/NoMoTS-api/README.md

 * **`start`** launches the API web server (must have been built first)
 * **`demon`** see section [Terminal 3](#terminal-3)
 * **`watch`** see (6) in section [Terminal 1](#terminal-1)
-* **`build`** builds a production version of the app from source into `dist` folder
+* **`build`** builds a production version of the app from source into `dist` folder.
+Also sets productions environment variables using the template `prod.template.env` found in the `env` folder.
-* **`build-dev`** builds a development version of the app from source into `dist` folder, including javascript source maps
+* **`build-dev`** builds a development version of the app from source into `dist` folder, including javascript source maps.
+Also sets development environment variables using the template `dev.template.env` found in the `env` folder.
 * **`release`** see section [Release Versioning](#release-versioning)
 * **`clean`** deletes `dist` folder
+* **`clean:node`** deletes `node_modules` folder (`rm -rf` is dangerous, stay safe)
-* **`purge`** deletes everything that isn't tracked by git or is ignored by git (useful to fall back to git clone state)
+* **`clean:purge`** deletes everything that isn't tracked by git or is ignored by git (useful to fall back to git clone state)

 ## Environment

-Upon launch, the API looks for the file `.env` inside the `env/` folder from which to load environment variables.
-If none is found, then the application falls back to using hardcoded development values as they exist in the template file `env/dev.template.env`.
+Upon launch, NoMoTS API looks for the file `.env` inside the `env/` folder from which it loads environment variables.
+If no file is found, then the application falls back to using hardcoded development values (same as in template file `env/dev.template.env`).
 There is also a suggested production configuration template found in `env/prod.template.env`.

 Contrary to the template files, the `env/.env` file (if you create one) is *NOT* version-controlled.

+> **NOTE:** *Never* store private secrets such as API keys, tokens, passwords etc in the `*.template.env` files!
+Always store such data in gitignored files for security concerns!

 ## Helpful Resources